UMCUGenetics/alissa_interpret_client/README.md

 ```

 ## Setup from github in your requirements.txt
-Add this line to your the requirments file.
+Add this line to your requirements file.
 Edit "branchname" if needed.
 Specific version tags and commits can also be used.
 ```
 git+https://github.com/UMCUGenetics/alissa_interpret_client.git@branchname#egg=alissa_interpret_client
 ```